Primary & Kindergarten

 Includes the study of art appreciation, studying the life and work of various artists.
 An important part of the art area is skill development, tracing, cutting, lacing, and more.
 Once children master skills they can move onto more complex works of art.
 Children use real art materials like watercolors and oil pastels to develop an appreciation of art at a young age.

 Heard daily throughout the school, classes share music together at their daily circle time, an important part of the day for community building.
 Music is incorporated through song, dance and introductions to different instruments.
 In addition, each class enjoys a weekly music class with a certified music instructor.

 At Ithaca Montessori school we are excited to share with you our very own and exclusive Outdoor Science Lab (OSL) .
 This Lab is only available for our Kindergartners at present.
 The Outdoor science Lab is a place where children can explore nature and find new and wonderful things that they will treasure for all their lives.

-In Charge of the OSL is Heather Frost, a teacher from the Pine room, Herself and Sarah Wharton (a former, very loved Teacher of IMS) both had the idea to start this wonderful program and grew it into what it is today.
+In charge of the OSL is Heather Frost, a teacher from the Pine room, who, along with Sarah Wharton (a former, very loved Teacher of IMS) had the idea to start this wonderful program and grew it into what it is today.
 Sarah carries on this program where she lives now in Tennessee.

 Continually inspired by Maria Montessori, we thrive to make our school a beautiful, engaging, and dynamic place for children to grow into educated, critical-thinking, peacemakers and caretakers of the earth.
 Our curriculum is rooted in real life experiences, and interaction with the natural environment provides some of the richest opportunities for our young community of learners.